reruo321/OS-Self-Study/00003-Writing-Shellcode/x86/00002-Shell-Spawning-Code/Version-002/README.md

 ## Checklist
 Let's write a new shellcode that can be injected, by changing some parts of the [Version.
 1 code](https://github.com/reruo321/OS-Self-Study/blob/main/00003-Writing-Shellcode/x86/00002-Shell-Spawning-Code/Version-001/src/spawn1.s).

 1. How can we inject the code to a C program and run it?
-(Hint: How will we read bytes of the shellcode?)
+In other words, how can we read bytes of the shellcode?
 2. Is there any part of code that we cannot use for injecting?
 If it exists, how can we change it to use it again?
 3. After the Checklist 1, can we still find all addresses we should know?
 If not, what kinds of addresses are unknown?
 Think about the solutions for each problem.
 (Hint: stack, return address, GOTO)